 chalk2wealth.com

-A few days back, my brother-in-law — a college professor — read my Chalk2Wealth post on insurance and said something that made me pause: “I think insurance is a scam.
+A few days back, my brother-in-law — a college professor — read one of my Chalk2Wealth posts on insurance and said something that made me pause: “I think insurance is a scam.
 Even if you buy it, claims often get rejected when the family needs it most.”
-Aur sach kahun, yeh soch teachers aur middle-class families mein aam hai.
+Aur sach kahun, yeh soch teachers aur middle-class families mein kaafi aam hai.

-Yet, even after choosing the right product, there’s still one big fear left: what if the claim gets rejected?
+But even after choosing the right policy, one big fear still remains: what if the claim gets rejected when your family needs it the most?

 According to the Insurance Regulatory and Development Authority of India (IRDAI), 98.45% of individual life insurance death claims were settled in 2022–23.
-While that sounds reassuring, it also means about 1.5% went unpaid — and for those families, the shock was devastating.
+While that sounds reassuring, it also means a small percentage of claims were not paid — and for those families, the financial shock can be devastating.
+So why do term insurance claims get rejected, and how can teachers make sure their policy actually pays out when their family needs it the most?
+In this guide, we’ll break down the most common reasons term insurance claims get rejected in India — and the practical steps teachers can take to avoid those mistakes.

 Term Insurance Claims: The Promise of Protection vs The Risk of Rejection